 Greensand, incidentally, is a type of sandstone, that runs in a ridge south of the North Downs and north of the Weald.
 Some of the greensand rocks actually do have a greenish tinge, though others are a more predictable brownish red.
 The soil produced is particularly suitable for growing fruit, which is why this part of Kent was a traditional area for growing apples and hops (for making beer), though none of the latter are in evidence now.

-Take the train nearest to 8.55am from Charing Cross Station to get to the Kentish Rifleman in time for lunch.
-If aiming for the Swan, a train an hour later would be fine, but then you would have most of the walk (15.6 km or 9.6 miles) to do after lunch.
-A day return to Yalding will cover your return travel from Sevenoaks.
+Get the first train after 9am from Charing Cross if you want to get to the Kentish Rifleman in time for lunch.
+If lunching at the Swan, a train an hour later would be fine, though you would then have most of the walk (15.5km or 9.6 miles) to do after lunch: there are plenty of further refreshment stops en route to sustain you, however.

 This walk is one of 11 stages of the Greensand Way - a regional long distance path in the Southeast of England